xCryptik/developer-rig/README.md

 Extension output logs can be redirected to the [Rig Console](#rig-console), a Developer Rig specific local console.

 ## Getting Started in Online Mode
-If you're just getting started with Extensions and haven't going through Extension Developer Onboarding, follow the steps at the top of the documentation for Local Mode.
+If you're just getting started with Extensions and haven't gone through Extension Developer Onboarding, follow the steps at the top of the documentation for Local Mode.
 Otherwise, the following guide will help you create your first Extension on Twitch and run it in the Developer Rig in Online Mode.

 There are detailed guides for [Mac](docs/Mac.md) and [Windows](docs/Windows.md) to get you from nothing to Hello World.